spartez/data-store-coding-test/README.md

 ## Implementation

-There are two classes to be implemented:
+There are three classes to be implemented:

 - `InMemoryStore` - should keep the data in-memory.
 - `FileStore` - should read and write the data to file.
+- `TypedStore` - `read` should return values with types depending on provided schema

 ## Tests